Ada-Developers-Academy/core-unit-2/api-3-database-models-read/resolving-schema-conflicts.md

 INFO  [alembic.runtime.migration] Will assume transactional DDL.
 ```

-It silently fails.

-And sure enough, she did not realize this, but even her own source tree got into a weird state after she pulled in Trenisha's change:
+Sure enough, she did not realize this, but even her own source tree got into a weird state after she pulled in Trenisha's change:

 ```
 $ flask db history